 This Simple Roasted Wild-Caught Salmon is the best basic method for perfectly cooked salmon every time!
-Seasoned very simply with only olive oil, salt and pepper, the quality of the salmon shines through and is easily paired with any side dish.
+Seasoned very simply with just olive oil, salt and pepper, the quality of the salmon shines through and is easily paired with any side dish.
 It's quick and easy and ready in just 20 minutes!
 Perfect for a special dinner or just a simple weeknight!

 Why We Love It!